bsatae/bsatae/README.md

 - 👀 I’m interested in batch files and pytyhon
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on nothing "Im bsatae i work alone"
-- 📫 How to reach me: no way becuase"Im bsatae i work alone"
+- 📫 How to reach me: no way becuase "Im bsatae i work alone"